redmite123/notes/README.md

-# note-share
+# notes
-Sharing notes for different courses
+notes for different courses

 ## How to submit/commit notes

 for absoulute beginners to github

-In the main directory `note-share/` create a new folder with the EXACT course name (if it doesn't exist already).
+In the main directory `notes/` create a new folder with the EXACT course name (if it doesn't exist already).

 Inside of those main course folders will be two folders one for smester 1 & 2.